100 Women (film): Plot

 Along the way, he begins to fall in love with Annie.
 When Hope is served with an eviction notice, Sam sits outside her door drawing.
 Annie comes up and they talk for a while.
 He makes her laugh with faces drawn on various body parts.
 They kiss and start a relationship.
 She ends it quickly, however, as he refuses to stop trying to help Hope, seeing it as the duty of a friend.

 Sam then goes to Hope's room one last time.
 She thanks him for his help and kisses him.
 He then finds the scar on her butt - she was the mystery woman with the help and encouragement of Annie.
 She tells him what happened.
 The night they first met, her friend Jesse picked her up.
 They have known each other since childhood and were best friends.
 But then he tried to force himself on her, saying that guys don't want girls as friends, they only want girlfriends.
-She escaped through the sunroof, cutting her butt on the process.
+She escaped through the sunroof, cutting her butt in the process.
 Sam and Hope get together.
 Annie consoles her and says she will help her find out if Sam is a true friend.

 Later, Hope notices that Sam has once again lost his smile.
 He feels bad about Hope and Annie tricking him and for hurting Annie.
 Annie won't speak to him and has turned to chocolate, her comfort food.
-Hope realizes that he loves Annie too, and says he should figure out which one he wants to be with.
+Hope realizes he loves Annie too, and says he should figure out which one he wants to be with.
 Looking at his drawings of the two, he realizes that the smiling face he always drew was Annie, his one true love.
 She still refuses to talk to him.
 Sam takes his drawings to make a cartoon for her.
 Willens, who Sam had turned in for peeping on the residents, scatters them.
 All the residents help him pick them up, showing their love for him.

 Sam then displays his cartoon of their relationship to her from her window.
 Hope tells Annie to realize that Sam loves her and that she loves him.
-She takes a while, but comes around and laughs raucously at the bizarre antics of their characters.
+She takes a while but comes around and laughs raucously at the bizarre antics of their characters.
 Sam runs to her apartment and she jumps into his arms.